Onsager's Real Cavity model near solid interfaces: Introduction

+Beyond their conceptual simplicity, continuum descriptions of the electromagnetic environment remain a central and actively used modelling framework even at nanometre length scales.
+Modern continuum approaches are routinely employed to describe dielectric screening, dispersion forces, solvation energies, and electromagnetic response in complex soft-matter and condensed-phase systems, provided that local-field effects and appropriate microscopic boundary conditions are consistently incorporated.
+In particular, the introduction of an effective excluded-volume region around the solute allows one to separate short-range molecular structure from long-range electromagnetic response, thereby enabling a controlled matching between microscopic physics and macroscopic electrodynamics.
+This strategy underlies a wide range of contemporary applications, including polarisable continuum models in quantum chemistry, nanoscale dispersion interactions near interfaces, and effective medium descriptions of molecular and nanostructured systems, where fully microscopic treatments remain computationally demanding while continuum theories retain predictive power when properly formulated~\cite{PCMbook,water_ano}.

-In this work, we extend this continuum perspective by studying the Casimir--Polder interaction between a solvated particle, such as atoms, molecules and nanoparticles, and a planar wall in the polarisable continuum model (PCM) framework, deriving the perturbation of the interaction when the particle is in close proximity to the wall.
-Within PCM, the particle is embedded in a vacuum-like cavity surrounded by a dielectric medium~\cite{doi:10.1021/acs.jpca.7b10159}.
-We focus on the regime where the particle--wall distance becomes smaller than the cavity radius, such that the vacuum cavity opens toward the wall.
-This geometric configuration leads to a partial exposure of the particle’s vacuum environment to the surface, modifying the local field response and dispersion interaction.
-We show that this opening alters the Casimir--Polder potential in nontrivial ways and may allow for novel control over dispersion-mediated forces in solution.
+In this work, we extend this continuum framework to study the Casimir--Polder interaction between a solvated particle (treated as a point dipole) and a planar interface within a polarisable continuum model.
+We focus on the regime in which the particle--surface separation becomes comparable to the characteristic cavity size, such that the effective excluded-volume region surrounding the molecule is distorted by the interface and partially opens towards it.
+This geometric modification leads to a non-trivial restructuring of the local electromagnetic environment and, consequently, of the dispersion interaction.

+By explicitly resolving the geometry of the cavity opening, we derive closed-form analytic expressions that decompose the interaction into distinct geometric contributions and connect smoothly to the asymptotic medium-assisted Casimir--Polder limit at larger separations.
+This analytic structure provides direct physical insight into how local-field screening, cavity geometry, and material response combine to shape dispersion forces in liquids.
+At the same time, it enables efficient exploration of parameter dependencies across different solvents, molecular species, and surfaces, offering a transparent baseline for interpreting more detailed microscopic calculations.

+The present description is based on a continuum dielectric response and is therefore expected to be quantitatively reliable once the particle--surface separation exceeds a few molecular or lattice spacings.
+At smaller separations, microscopic structure, electronic overlap, and short-range interactions become increasingly important, and the continuum description should be regarded as an effective extrapolation.
+Within this well-defined regime, however, the approach captures the essential interplay between geometry and electromagnetic response that governs dispersion interactions in solvated systems.